-Written by Shaun L. Gabbidon and Helen Taylor Greene, two of the most prominent criminologists in the field, Race and Crime, 5th Edition takes an incisive look at the intersection of race and ethnicity and the criminal justice system.
-A thought-provoking discussion of contemporary issues uniquely balances the historical context and modern data and research to offer students a panoramic perspective on race and crime.
-Accessible and reader friendly, this comprehensive book shows students how race and ethnicity have mattered and continue to matter in all aspects of the administration of justice.
+Written by two of the most prominent criminologists in the field, Race and Crime, Fifth Edition takes an incisive look at the intersection of race, ethnicity and the criminal justice system.
+Authors Shaun L. Gabbidon and Helen Taylor Greene offer students a panoramic perspective of race and crime by expertly balancing historical context with modern data and research in thought-provoking discussions of contemporary issues.
+Accessible and reader-friendly, this comprehensive text illuminates the continued importance of race and ethnicity in all aspects of the administration of justice.

-- Chapter 4 has important updates regarding policing and the use of force, the Black Lives Matter movement, the Blue Lives Matter movement, the need for diversity in law enforcement, traffic stops, and immigration and policing.
+- Extensive updates around policing provides a foundational understanding of important issues, such as: policing and the use of force; the Black Lives Matter movement; the Blue Lives Matter movement; the need for diversity in law enforcement; traffic stops; and the connection between immigration and policing.

-- Important topics such as life after prison and the impact of felony disenfranchisement on minorities help contextualize the discussion of corrections in Chapter 8.
+- Important topics such as life after prison and the impact of felony disenfranchisement on minorities help contextualize the discussion of corrections.

 |Race, DNA, Criminal Justice Databases, and Civil Rights Concerns|